BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/index.md

     *   one exception is the file storage (@ref:[file resources](../../delta/api/files-api.md) which are stored as binary blobs on the filesystem) where the network disks should not be a cause for concern, nor random access speed; this assumes that accessing attachments is not the at the top in the usage profile
-2. All of Nexus services and most of the "off the shelf" products are built to run on top of the JVM which usually require more memory over computing power.
-A rough ratio of 2 CPU cores per 8GB of RAM is probably a good one (this of course depends on the CPU specification).
+2. Nexus Delta and most of the "off the shelf" products are built to run on top of the JVM which usually require more memory over computing power.
+    *   They should have sufficient memory to properly leverage the speed of the file system cache and have a properly defined JVM heap so that it is either not too small (so that it does not run out of memory) and not too large (to avoid long garbage collection times).
+    *   Elasticsearch and Blazegraph also rely heavily on the file system cache so as a rule of thumb for the JVM heap, it is important to allocate less than 50% of the available RAM and never exceed 32GB of memory
-3. Due to the design for scalability of Nexus services and "off the shelf" products the network is a very important characteristic of the deployment as frequent dropped packets or
+3. Due to the design for scalability of Nexus and the other components, the network is a very important characteristic of the deployment as frequent dropped packets or
     @link:[network partitions](https://en.wikipedia.org/wiki/Network_partition){ open=new } can seriously affect the
     availability of the system.
 Clustered / distributed systems generally use some form of